 Before you smash your old drive to pieces, the first thing you should do is back up anything important on it.
 Any family photos, work documents, financial details, emails — whatever data is important to you.
 You can transfer it to an external drive, send it to a cloud storage provider, or clone the drive entirely.
 However you do it, make sure you do so before looking into wiping the drive as the last thing you want to do is forget and find yourself trying to piece your destroyed drive back together afterward in an attempt to recover it.

-Wipe a drive on Windows
+How to wipe a drive in Windows

 Step 1: Download Eraser

 There are a number of applications that will do a good job of wiping your hard drive or SSD, but Eraser is our favorite.
 It’s free, intuitive, and comprehensive.
-Since it needs to run within Windows you can’t wipe the drive you’re running it from.
+Since it needs to run within Windows, you can’t wipe the drive you’re running it from.
 If you don’t have an alternative drive to boot from, you might want to consider an alternative tool like DBAN.

 Download Eraser from the official site and install it as you would any other application.